 Sony wouldn’t confirm the resolution to me, but I’m guessing the Touch is projecting at 720p - simply because there’s not a lot of room inside the tiny body for the cooling you’d need for anything larger and more powerful.
 That’s kind of disappointing, given the high asking price.

 At least its well equipped in other areas, with a built-in camera for making video calls - although given where it sits on a surface, you’ll want to be level with the projector unless you want the person on the other end to get a clear video of your torso.

 There’s a battery inside, so you don’t have to stay tethered to the mains, but you’ll need to plug in eventually.
 There’s only enough juice for up to an hour of video playback at maximum brightness - not even enough to get through an entire film.

 The Xperia Touch is a neat idea: the best bits of a tablet, only on a scale big enough to get the rest of the family involved as well.
 It’s small enough to schlep around the house, won’t get in the way while you’re playing or watching, and can double as a big screen too.

 It seems powerful enough to handle everything you’d expect a big-screen tablet to do, including games, productivity apps and streaming video, plus it’ll work on battery power - for a little while, anyway.

 Sony still has work to do on a companion app, though, and there's no escaping the titanic price.
-Sony told us the Xperia Touch would be launching in Europe at a whopping €1499 (S$2250) - which is enough to buy a tablet for each member of your family and still leave you with change.
+There's no word on the Indian pricing and release date as of now but Sony told us the Xperia Touch would be launching in Europe at a whopping €1499 (around ₹1 lac) - which is enough to buy a tablet for each member of your family and still leave you with change.
 You could also get a pico projector and an Android tablet, and create a similar setup yourself.